SAP-samples/teched2023-DA262/exercises/hana_cloud_central/ex4-ActionsMenu/README.md

 In this exercise, we will discuss the *Manage Configuration* functionality across all the instance types.
 An existing instance can be modified after creation as per requirement through the *Manage Configuration* functionality.
 Let's edit the **DEMO_HANA_DB** (or **DA262** if you are using the SAP BTP Shared Subaccount) instance.

  1. Click on the '...' icon (under the Actions menu in the instances list) to see the operations that can be performed on the DEMO_HANA_DB (or DA262) database.
-Click on Manage Configuration.
+Click on **Manage Configuration**.

     ![Click on Manage Configuration](images/1.png)